CSUN-IT/sword-api-uploader/README.md

 php artisan vendor:publish
 ```

+The configuration file will be in `config/sword.php` and you can modify those values further with the `config()` helper function before the deposit takes place.

+The packaging and deposit functionality use those configuration values in order to figure out the service document, credentials, repository identifier, and the relevant directories on the filesystem.

 ## Global Environment Variables

 The environment variables you added to your `.env` file are the following: